Reinforz/Nishan/packages/store/README.md

 ## Usage

-This small package exposes four methods to facilitate downloading notion data and storing locally local
+This small package exposes four methods to facilitate downloading notion data and storing locally in filesystem or mongodb instance

 1. `storeInLocalFileFromNotion`: Stores data from notion collection block into a local file
 2. `storeInLocalFileFromMongodb`: Stores data from local mongodb instance into a local file
 3. `storeInLocalMongodbFromFile`: Stores data from local file from file system into local mongodb instance
 4. `storeInLocalMongodbFromNotion`: Stores data from notion collection block into local mongodb instance
 5. `storeInLocalMongodbFromAtlas`: Stores data from remote atlas instance into local mongodb instance

+## Note

+Currently this package only supports collection blocks or collection view pages not regular pages or other kinds of blocks